lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 end
 ```

-Awesome - now, any new tweet that gets created will be held in that array.
+Awesome - now any new tweet that gets created will be held in that array.
 Currently, though, there's no way to access that class variable outside of the class.
 Let's make a class method that returns the array.
 Class methods work just like instance methods, expect we'll call them on our class of `Tweet` instead of instances of tweets.
 Remember earlier when we used `Bundler.require`?
 That's a class method.
 We can define the scope of our methods again by using self.

 ```ruby
 class Tweet